abdullahkabakk/url-shortener/README.md

 ## Security

 The project is regularly scanned for security vulnerabilities using security tools like Gosec.
 The current number of security vulnerabilities detected is 0.

-## Code Coverage

-The project's test coverage is tracked using tools like Golang Codecov.
-The current code coverage percentage is 84.4%.

 ## Contributing